-JuiceFS supports multiple metadata storage engines, and each engine has a different data management format internally.
-To facilitate management, JuiceFS provides
+JuiceFS supports multiple metadata engines, and each engine stores and manages data in a different format internally.
+JuiceFS provides the

-dump command to allow writing all metadata in a uniform format to JSON file for backup.
-Also, JuiceFS provides
+dump command to export metadata in a uniform JSON format, also there's the

-dump command provided by the JuiceFS client, e.g.
+dump command provided by JuiceFS client, you can export metadata to a JSON file, for example:

-/ and iterates deeply through all the files in the directory tree, writing the metadata information of each file to a JSON output.
+/ and iterates recursively through all the files in the directory tree, and writes the metadata of each file to a JSON output.
 The object storage credentials will be omitted for data security, but it can be preserved using the

 The value of